-When Nuffle decides to rot a game by granting too many “bad dices”, each coach absorbs the insult differently.
+When Nuffle decides to rot a game by granting too many bad dice, each coach absorbs the insult differently.
 If some coaches take the outrage without flinching, others will laugh, moan or get angry.
 Anyway, everyone has to face the facts: Blood Bowl is a “tragic heroic comedy” and sometimes, these three acts are played during a single game.
-Rookies be warned, to enjoy this game and come back, it is necessary to cultivate some masochism in your secret garden.
+Rookies be warned, to enjoy this game and come back to it, it is necessary to cultivate some masochism in your secret garden.

-We sometimes have the feeling that our dices’ performance can objectively be measured by analyzing their in-game results.
+We sometimes have the feeling that our dice’s performance can objectively be measured by analyzing their in-game results.
 This is a false impression!
-An analysis of this type is extremely subjective since each coach has his own opinion about the actions that are reasonable to attempt when trying to solve various play situations.
-It is thus frequent that a coach claims to be systematically unlucky while his adversary wonders what is so terrible because, well, if it was so terrible, he would have noticed, right?
+An analysis of this type is extremely subjective since each coach has his own opinion about the actions that are reasonable to attempt when solving various play situations.
+It is thus frequent that a coach claims to be unlucky while his adversary wonders what is so terrible because, well, if it was so terrible, he would have noticed, right?

 “If you have a skulls problem, I don’t feel bad for you.
 I have eleven problems that want mine!”